Figure 1 showing conventional and inverse OLS linear regression fits on some real, observed climate variables.

 Using a more realistic value of σ(dF_ocean)/σ(dR_cloud) = 20, regression of TOA flux vs. dTs yields a slope that is within 0.4% of lamba.

-Then in the conclusion of the paper:
+Then in the conclusion of the paper, emphasis added:

 warming).
 Rather, the evolution of the surface and atmosphere during ENSO variations are dominated by oceanic heat transport.
 This means in turn that regressions of TOA fluxes vs. δTs can be used to accurately estimate climate sensitivity or the magnitude of climate feedbacks.